kvyb/Segmentation-of-web-UI-elements-with-Detectron2/README.md

 ## Activate conda venv with tensorflow-gpu==2.2.0

 ensure that conda is initialised with Python 3.8.3 (set it within conda environment creation).

 See [cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) !

+With conda environment activated:

+    $ pip install tensorflow-gpu==2.2.0rc2

 To install correct pytorch and torchvision do this with conda activated environment: